ashishbaghudana/question_classification/README.md

 # Question Classification
 ## What, When, Who, Affirmative and Unknown

 This module classifies different wh-questions, currently handling What, When, Who and Affirmative (Yes-No) questions.
 All other questions are classified as unknown.
 The module creates a Deep Neural Network with 3 hidden layers consisting of 10, 20 and 10 components each.
 Each question is converted to a 50-dimensional vector using the [Stanford Glove pre-trained vectors](http://nlp.stanford.edu/projects/glove/).
-These vectors are fed through the DNN and trained over 5000 steps, with a training rates at:
+These vectors are fed through the DNN and trained over 5000 steps, with training rates at:

 | Precision | Recall | F-Measure |
 |----------:|-------:|----------:|